AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Domain 3: Governance

-Governance covers your policies, oversight, and compliance around AI usage.
-At the lowest level, some organizations simply prohibit AI use entirely until they develop policies.
-As maturity increases, governance becomes more sophisticated: clear guidelines about what’s allowed, what isn’t, and how to use AI safely.
+Governance covers policies, oversight, and compliance around AI usage.
+At the lowest level, some organizations prohibit AI use entirely until policies are developed.
+As maturity increases, governance becomes more sophisticated.

 Key governance questions: